aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

     response handler of search requests

 We use `Typer` Python [library](ttps://typer.tiangolo.com/) to create CLI commands to run from the terminal.
-Follow the instructions to get the code on your machine and try the commands:
+To get the code on your machine and try the commands:

 1. Clone the repository and install the dependencies